sybrew/the-seo-framework/readme.txt

 * StudioPress SEO Data Transporter for Posts, Pages, Taxonomies and Terms.
 * WPML, URL's, sitemap and per-page/post SEO settings.
 (The full and automated compatibility is being discussed with WPML.)
 * qTranslate X, URL's, limited sitemap and per-page/post SEO settings (through shortcodes by set by qTranslate X).
+* Jetpack modules: Custom Content Types (Testimonials, Portfolio), Infinite Scroll, Photon.
 * Most popular SEO plugins, let's not get in each other's way.
-* Jetpack modules: Custom Content Types (Testimonials, Portfolio), Infinite Scroll, Photon.
-* Many, many others, yet to confirm.
+* Many, many other plugins, yet to confirm.

 **Themes:**

 * All themes.
-* Genesis & Genesis SEO.
+* Special extended support Genesis & Genesis SEO.
 This plugin takes all Post, Page, Category and Tag SEO values from Genesis and uses them within The SEO Framework Options.
 The easiest upgrade!

 **Caches:**

 * Opcode (optimized)
-* Page
+* Staticvar
 * Object for database calls
-* Transients for often used
+* Transients for process intensive operations
-* CDN for images
+* CDN for Open Graph and Twitter images

 If you have other popular SEO plugins activated, this plugin will automatically prevent SEO mistakes by deactivating itself on almost every part.
-It will however output robots metadata and og:image, among various other things which are bound to social media.
+It will however output robots metadata, LD+Json and og:image, among various other meta data which are bound to social media.

 = Transferring SEO data using SEO Data Transporter =